ICN Client Architecture: Passport, Keyring, Position, Receipt

 4. NODE RESPONDS

-└── Success: operation applied
+└── Success: operation applied; receipt issued

 └── Expired: "timestamp too old" (configurable policy)

-5. WALLET UPDATES
+5. CLIENT UPDATES

 └── Marks successful envelopes as synced

-└── Surfaces conflicts to user for resolution
+└── Surfaces conflicts to the user for resolution

 Unaffiliated Individuals